 Sometimes things don’t go according to plan, and it’s understandable that students might get upset about it!
-Whether it’s a change in the schedule, a marker drawing that can’t be erased, or an unexpected lunch substitution, kids often have strong emotional reactions to the unexpected.
-Especially when personal expectations are not met, such as making a mistake or failing at a task, managing and displaying appropriate feelings can be difficult for students.
+Whether it’s a change in the schedule, a marker drawing that can’t be erased, or an unexpected change in the lunch menu, kids often have strong emotional reactions.
+The differentiated emotional regulation activities below will help students practice flexible thinking through a fun and interactive partner drawing game.

 The ability to identify and manage emotions and feelings, or Emotion Regulation, requires responding to strong emotional situations in a socially acceptable manner.
 With students, this begins with developing flexible thinking, which allows them to consider and accept multiple outcomes over fixed expectations for a particular situation.
 We can nurture resiliency and foster a growth mindset by teaching them how to react and move forward positively from upsets, large or small.
 In fact, the unexpected can often be a starting point for even better things.

 As Dr. Carla Shuman explains, “The sooner that we are aware of thought patterns that are preventing us from thinking flexibly, problem-solving, and finding silver linings in our cloudy days, the less likely we are to stay stuck in those patterns indefinitely.
 We can then see a world of options and possibilities where we can actively engage, rather than being a passive participant in our suffering.”

 Prompt: Ask students to share a time something didn’t go according to plan.
 Continue with:

 - Can mistakes or unexpected things ever be good?

 - What are some things we can do when we get upset about something unexpected?

 Next, have students share with a partner how they would feel and what they would do if: